fengwangPhysics/resourceForSoftMatter/README.md

 * [MathieuLeocmach/colloids](https://github.com/MathieuLeocmach/colloids) is a `C++` and `python` library to process both experimental and simulation data of colloidal particles.
 The main features are particle tracking from confocal microscopy images and analysis of local structure and dynamics of particles (from simulations or experiments).

 ## movie/image
 * [ffmpeg](https://ffmpeg.org/) for making movies, and converting movie to images.
 It is a cross-platform solution to record, convert and stream audio and video.
-It includes libavcodec - the leading audio/video codec library.
+It includes libavcodec - the leading audio/video codec library. `h.264` encoder is not included in this library.
+Hence if h.264 is the desired format, it is necessary to install `x264` and compile `ffmpeg` with x264 enabled.

 * html files can embed videos, so that one can use browser to show movie.
 Media formats supported by HTML (Browser compatibility) should be
   * Theora and Vorbis in Ogg